Qinghai–Tibet railway: Addition of capacity and electrification

 Given that the Sichuan-Tibet railway is expected to be completed relatively later with less capacity, the Qinghai–Tibet railway is expected to add cargo capacity to fulfill the demand of material transportation.
 13 stations along the Qinghai–Tibet railway have received extensions of sidings or passing loops, or these were built from scratch.
-This will allow the daily train received from Lhasa Railway station to expand from 6 to 12-14.
+This will allow the daily train received from Lhasa Railway station to expand from 6 to 12–14.
 An electrification feasibility study is also in progress.

 Connection to Nepal

-In a meeting between Chinese and Nepalese officials on 25 April 2008, the Chinese delegation announced the intention to extend the Qingzang railway to Zhangmu (Nepali: Khasa) on the Nepalese border.
+In a meeting between Chinese and Nepalese officials on 25 April 2008, the Chinese delegation announced the intention to extend the Qingzang railway originally to Zhangmu (Nepali: Khasa) on the Nepalese border.
 Nepal had requested that the railway be extended to enable trade and tourism between the two nations.
 The section Lhasa-Shigatse opened in August 2014.
 In June 2018, China and Nepal signed a series of agreements including the construction of Shigatse-Kathmandu railway during Nepali prime minister Oli's visit to China.
-Construction is expected to be complete by 2024.

-Future Expansions

-In 2010, a Chinese Ministry of Railways spokesman announced that it would be extending the Qinghai–Tibet Railway southward to Shigatse, but it has yet to confirm an extension to India, Bangladesh and other railway networks.

-The extension to the Shigatse region and Nyingchi has been confirmed by the relevant government departments in Tibet.
-The Qinghai–Tibet Railway will be connecting close to India.
-An official in charge of the Tibet Autonomous Region Development and Reform Commission had pointed out: "Tibet Railway is completed, with Lhasa as the basis, will be built east of Lhasa to Nyingchi line from Lhasa to Shigatse west building line of the south building of the Qinghai-Tibet Shigatse to East Asia and other three Railway Line.
-These extensions will be opened to traffic within a decade. then, the three railway extension will form a large Y-shape, the length will be over two thousand kilometers".

-There is no viable prospect of the railway being extended to India.
+China plans to extend this railway up to Lake Paiku/Gyirong, which is around 60 km from the Rasuwa border crossing.
+Construction of the railway from Shigatse to Gyirong is expected to start in 2025.
+The final part of the whole infrastructure will be the Gyirong-Katmandu railway.